 Troubleshooting Dodge ABS Light & How to Fix It

-You are driving your Dodge or starting the car in the morning and all of sudden you hear a beep then the ABS light comes on along with a yellow traction control (TCS) that makes your dashboard light up like a Christmas tree.
-At first, you are like “Oh no, this is going to be expensive to fix”, then the next thought is whether it is still safe to drive a Dodge with an ABS light on.
-What could possibly be the cause of the warning light?
+You are driving your Dodge or starting the car in the morning, and suddenly, you hear a beep.
+Then, the ABS light comes with a yellow traction control (TCS) that makes your dashboard light up like a Christmas tree.
+At first, you say, “Oh no, this will be expensive to fix.”
+Then, the next thought is whether driving a Dodge with an ABS light on is still safe.
+What could be the cause of the warning light?
 This article will explain the common causes of ABS lights turning on in your Dodge and how to troubleshoot it yourself.
-You’ll be surprised that a simple clearing of fault codes or resetting the steering angle sensor might help you avoid a trip to the mechanic.
+You’ll be surprised that simply clearing fault codes or resetting the steering angle sensor might help you avoid a trip to the mechanic.

-One the most common problems that trigger the ABS warning light to stay on (along with the traction control light) is a faulty ABS wheel speed sensor which is very easy to replace and costs less than $50 and can affect multiple models including Dodge Charger, Ram, Challenger, Grand Caravan, Durango, Journey, etc. Replacing the ABS sensor yourself will save you a lot of time and money.
+One the most common problems that trigger the ABS warning light to stay on (along with the traction control light) is a faulty ABS wheel speed sensor, which is very easy to replace, costs less than $50, and can affect multiple models, including Dodge Charger, Ram, Challenger, Grand Caravan, Durango, Journey, etc. Replacing the ABS sensor yourself will save you time and money.
 Other possible causes include a faulty ABS control module, damaged wires, faulty steering angle sensor, defective ABS module, defective ABS pump, and even a weak battery.
-This article also includes an easy to follow steps on how to reset your ABS light.
+This article also includes easy-to-follow steps on how to reset your ABS light.

 What does the ABS light mean on a Dodge?